Surgical Critical Care: Hemodynamic Monitoring

 Arterial Waveform Analysis

-- Systolic Upstroke – Systolic Ventricular Ejection
+- Arterial Waveform:- Systolic Upstroke – Systolic Ventricular Ejection

 - Systolic Decline – Beginning of Decline Before Diastole